kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 }
 ```

-#### Class Implementation
+- Example 2 (Class Implementation)

-Coding example using class (Advanced)
+- Coding example using class (Advanced)

-This version is **suggested** since debouncing is used for the push button.
+- This version is **suggested** since debouncing is used for the push button.
 In addition, the function will update the button status by continuously polling the state.

 ```cpp
 // Libraries